Kristina is a caregiver to two children, and a volunteer. She enjoys writing, cooking, green living, gardening, & sharing experiences!

 2. Water Wow

 My sister-in-law introduced us to the Water Wow painting books and my 2.5 year old loves them.
 The book comes with a little pen that fills up with water.
 The kids use the water-filled pen to "paint" the pictures inside the book.
 It turns the colorless picture into a colorful picture.
-My 2.5 year old painted for 20+ minutes in the car.
-My 20 month old played a little less with this, but still tried it out, and liked looking at the pictures!
+My 2.5 year old painted for 20+ minutes in the car (I know 20 minutes doesn't seem like a lot, especially on an eight-hour car ride, but I take what I can get!)
+My 20-month-old played with this a little less, but he still tried it out and liked looking at the pictures.

 3. Colorful Water Bottles

 This is so simple!
 Take 2 empty water bottles, fill them with water, add a drop of food coloring, and a little dish soap.
 I didn't even need to add any other items to the bottle (beads, glitter, etc) although you could!
 The boys were happy with a little color and bubbles.
 They could shake the bottles, turn them upside down, and trade colors back and forth.